alerch97/Reinforcement-Learning-controller-for-a-DC-motor/README.md

 - Impact of sensor quality (sampling rate and accuracy) and actuator (PWM signal)

 ## License

+I would love to see the use of my code in other projects!
+Please just cite me! :)

 Copyright © 2023 Alexander Lerch

-A2C_DCmotor.py is licensed under the MIT License.
+A2C_DCMotor.py is licensed under the MIT License.